jonahfiske/DS_JF_Individual_project_video_game_sales/README.md

 # My Research Questions

 1. Are there certain publishers that frequently make best selling video games?
 2. What is the correlation between ranking and sales for the top 50 video games?
+Is there a certain number that game sales struggle to overcome?
 3. Is there any correlation between game sales and how recently the game released?

 # Dataset